How To Choose The Best Water Softener System

 A Few Things To Consider . . .If you’re faced with the dilemma of sorting through the myriads of options available to a consumer who needs to choose a water softener then you’ve got no small task ahead of you.

 Many water softeners on the market today are very similar in the features and the benefits that they provide.
 Like most every other consumer product, it all comes down to three common points of comparison.

 -PRICE-Depending on which brand or dealer you are working with , prices can range from $1000 – $4000 installed.
 In general, prices being offered from franchise water dealers tend to be much higher than independent water treatment dealers.
 This is because independent dealers commonly have several advantages over their franchisee counterparts from both a cost and a choice standpoint.
 On the other hand franchise dealerships have many marketing and cooperative advantages.

 -QUALITY OF COMPONENTS AND MATERIALS-Generally the quality from independent water treatment dealers is on par with the large franchise companies combined with significantly lower cost to the consumer.
 Both can offer the most recent technology and features available.
-Most reputable water treatment dealers use components that are NSF/WQA certified.
+Most reputable water treatment dealers use industry certified components.
 Modern water softeners now have advanced features and benefits that conserve both water and salt.
 Most on-demand electronic control valves are equipped with a non-volatile memory with battery back-up.
 This type of water softener only cleans when necessary based on water usage, hardness, and softener capacity.
 The result is about 50% less water and salt usage, as well as lower maintenance costs.